BYUcs236ta/cs236_Decker_Goodrich/Lab0.md

 `TODO: Take a screenshot of the hello-world program running! (name your file "s1" for screenshot 1 so it is easier for the TAs to grade)`

+Grading note: We advise students to use CLion.
+The reason for this is that is has good debugging tools and the TAs are familiar with it.
+You may choose to use a different IDE if you wish but be warned that the TAs won't be able to help with IDE specific issues as effectively.
+If you are making this choice submit a screenshot of the hello-world program running in your IDE/programming environment and you will receive full credit for this lab!

+---
+### Part 3: Hello World Program
 ```c++
 #include <iostream>